FS > M.A.Y.B.E.

 So: Some specifics, and some broad strokes, mixed.
 Anyway, these things are giving me some energy and helping me make energy investments for the future.
 I hope they help you, too!

-Filed in: Publications /44/ | Energy /120/ | Interests /111/
+Filed in: Publications /44/ | Interests /111/ | Energy /120/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Daing."
-Pretty sure it has to do with runny noses.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Horf."
+I think this is related to angry moms.

 ·